GEC Homes is the Global Equality Collective’s research programme focused on parent and carer voice in education.

 A Kaleidoscopic Data approach

-The Parent & Carer Voice Index seeks to extend this evidence base by applying the Kaleidoscopic Data framework, developed through the doctoral research of Dr Nicole Ponsford.
+The Parent & Carer Inclusion Index seeks to extend this evidence base by applying the Kaleidoscopic Data framework, developed through the doctoral research of Dr Nicole Ponsford.

 This approach combines: